fastradiobeth/infrared_dark_python/README.md

 # infrared_dark_python
-basic python code for use with catalogues of Hi-GAL IRDC sources
+basic python code and outputs for use with catalogues of Hi-GAL IRDC sources

 Beth's favourite source is found at **infrared_dark_python/print_format_250_350_18.0asec/HGL28.087+0.067_160_quiet_printing_360.pdf**